Putting Security First: How Dashlane Protects Your Data

 The architecture principle that supports our security is called a zero-knowledge system.
 This means no one—not even Dashlane—has access to your data.

-Want to take a deep dive into Dashlane’s security architecture?
-Download our Security White Paper.
+Check out these frequently asked security questions to learn more.
+Or, take a deep dive into Dashlane’s security architecture with our Security White Paper.

-Dashlane exemplifies its security culture in 4 ways
+Dashlane exemplifies our security culture in 4 ways

 Security isn’t just about expensive tools and software—it’s about people, and the people at Dashlane are passionate about privacy.
 Data privacy is at the heart of our product, and we built Dashlane on the belief that your passwords and data should always be secure, private, and accessible only to you.
 To live those values and maintain the best culture of security, we take consistent steps to mitigate the risk of potential attacks against Dashlane by: